 Dr Chowdhury’s fellow ex-diplomat M Serajul Islam however, sounded far less convinced of the potential gains from such an approach.
 Veering between direct and indirect castigation of the debilitating role played by the region’s big powers, the ex-ambassador clearly believes Saarc is “stuck with problems”, adding the sooner Bangladesh realizes this, the better.
 Yet his most damning indictment of the fledgling bloc possibly came over the question of leaving Saarc, that he almost laughed off before adding: “It’s not that there is anything there to leave.”

-Sri Lankan High Commissioner in Dhaka Yasoja Gunasekera, who attended the event as a distinguished guest, clearly established the growing disillusionment within the region’s countries with a Saarc that has failed to deliver in over 30 years, on almost any front you can think of.
+Sri Lankan High Commissioner in Dhaka Yasoja Gunasekera, who attended the event as a distinguished guest, clearly established the growing disillusionment within the region’s countries with a Saarc that has failed to deliver in over 30 years, on almost any front you can think of, check out thecomputeradmin.com.
 With the India-PAK relationship at its most poisonous now for many years, a consensus did seem to emerge at one stage that Saarc’s days were numbered, and to keep going with it would be akin to ‘flogging a dead horse’.

 Undaunted, it was then that the erudite Dr Chowdhury offered the day’s most poignant and arresting proverb, from Africa (his speech had covered Greek and Latin already): “If you want to go fast, go alone.
 If you want to go far, go together.”